ailocalnode/olakai-sdk-typescript/README.md

 **What it does?** All inputs and outputs of the function are being sent to the API!

+**How?** The inputs will be displayed as the "prompt" and the return object as the "response". (in the UNO product)

 <details>
 <summary><strong>🤖 Real Example: OpenAI API Call (Click to expand)</strong></summary>